 Structural Health Assessment

-Anchor bolt pullout/Shear tests M24 and M27 bolts used to support 3 advertisement boards with dimension of 12 m long and 5.65 m height each were tested under both pullout and shear.
-The pullout and shear loads were measured and plotted against bolt displacement.
-As long as the test load was met with the given […]
+Several types and different configurations of anchor bolts were tested for pullout and shear.
+First of all, M24 and M27 bolts used to support 3 advertisement boards with dimension of 12 m long and 5.65 m height each were tested under both pullout and shear.
+The pullout and shear loads were measured and plotted against […]

 The existing condition and the remaining life lasting of the water storage structure were evaluated using water permeability test and concrete carbonation test